- A large percentage of your energy — about 90% — is produced by your mitochondria.

-Lack of energy is a common concern, but it may not be due to the reasons you think.
+Lack of energy is a common concern, but maybe not for the obvious reasons.

-Once you get to know these little energy factories, you’ll see how powerful they are.
+Once you know more about these little energy factories, you’ll see how powerful they are.
 Still, they’re vulnerable to damage and dysfunction.

-Hidden problems like parasites and toxins can damage your mitochondria and disrupt their function.
+Hidden problems like infections and toxins can damage your mitochondria and disrupt their function.
 This can drain your energy and make you feel like you’re stuck on a slow, plodding merry-go-round.

-Read on to find out how your mitochondria help energize you and promote healing.
-Plus, learn 5 factors that can disrupt their performance and what you can do to supercharge your cellular batteries.
+Your mitochondria help energize you and promote healing, as you’ll soon see.
+Plus, we’ll discuss five factors that can disrupt mitochondrial performance and what you can do to supercharge them.

 Meet Your Mighty Mitochondria